belodetek/cfn-generic-custom-resource/README.md

 #### package assets
+> 📦 package CloudFormation templates and Lambda function(s) and upload to S3

-    for template in lambda client-vpn client-vpn-main; do aws cloudformation package\
+for template in lambda client-vpn client-vpn-main; do
+        aws cloudformation package\
           --template-file ${template}-template.yaml\
           --s3-bucket ${bucket}\